Units, zero-divisors and idempotents in rings graded by torsion-free groups: Introduction

 In this article we will consider Problem~\ref{prob:KapGR} from a more general point of view, namely that of group graded rings.
 Let $G$ be a group with identity element $e$.
 Recall that a ring $R$ is said to be \emph{$G$-graded} (or \emph{graded by $G$}) if there is a collection $\{R_g\}_{g\in G}$ of additive subgroups of $R$ such that $R = \oplus_{g\in G} R_g$ and $R_g R_h \subseteq R_{gh}$, for all $g,h\in G$.
-Furthermore, a $G$-graded ring $R$ is said to be \emph{strongly $G$-graded} (or \emph{strongly graded by $G$}) if $R_g R_h = R_{gh}$ holds for all $g,h\in G$.
+Furthermore, a $G$-graded ring $R$ is called \emph{strongly $G$-graded} (or \emph{strongly graded by $G$}) if $R_g R_h = R_{gh}$, for all $g,h\in G$.

-Notice that the group ring $K[G]$ may be equipped with a canonical strong $G$-gradation by putting $R=K[G]$ with $R_g := Kg$, for $g\in G$.
+Notice that the group ring $K[G]$ may be equipped with a canonical strong $G$-grading by putting $R:=K[G]$ with $R_g := Kg$, for $g\in G$.
 With this in mind, it is natural to ask whether it would make sense to extend Problem~\ref{prob:KapGR} to the more general context of strongly group graded rings.
 It turns out that it does.
-In fact, we propose the following even more general set of problems which is the main focus of this article.
+In fact, we propose the following even more general set of problems which will be the main focus of this article.